 Road Trip Photography Tip #8: Don’t stress, have fun

 Despite all your research and meticulous planning, sometimes things don’t go as expected.
 When that happens, look at it as an opportunity instead of an obstacle.
 “I was on a month-long road trip traveling and camping through national parks in the west.
 I planned to camp at Grand Canyon National Park the next day.
 But I checked the weather and noticed there was a random cold spell.
 Temperatures would be dropping to 20 degrees at night,” says Brandon.
 “That’s how I discovered that, if you book a cruise two days before it sets sail, you can get really cheap deals!”

 He had only 48 hours to travel 30 hours across the country and depart from Port Canaveral, Florida.
 The experience was one Brandon will never forget.
 “Remember, road trips are adventures.
 It’s the memories you make along the way that you’ll share for years to come.
 Have fun on your journey.”

 We hope these road trip photography tips have inspired you to hit the road and capture memories.
-To check out Brandon’s work and latest travel adventures, follow @Consciously_Created on Instagram.
+To view Brandon’s work and latest travel adventures, follow @Consciously_Created on Instagram.
 Looking for places to go on your next adventure?
-Here’s a list of 50 waterfront RV parks to visit.
-And check out this post for budget-friendly camping spots.
-Wherever you travel, don’t forget to grab your camera.
+Check out our destination inspiration posts.
+And, wherever you travel, don’t forget to grab your camera.